Table of Contents[Hide][Show]

 Indulge Your Inner Cowgirl

 My daughter and I are enthusiastic horse lovers.
-There’s some comforting about just being around horses.
-Not so my husband and son.
+We find it comforting just being around horses.
+Not so much for my husband and son.
 They’re animal lovers, but they could take horses or leave them — and they are apt to choose to leave them.
 Fortunately for them, most dude ranches offer lots of non-horsey things to do.
-Hubby found his inner zen at the C Lazy U Ranch in Colorado: Chillin’ in the hot tub.
+Hubby found his inner Zen at the C Lazy U Ranch in Colorado: Chillin’ in the hot tub.

 House Swap with Friends

 This is the time to take advantage of friends — and let them take advantage of you.
 Home in on friends who live in a place you’d like to explore, then negotiate a family vacation schedule that works for both of you.